 PLO:

-- Pot-limit betting results in gradually larger pots as the maximum bet size is restricted to match that of the current pot.
+- Pot-limit betting results in gradually larger pots as the maximum bet size is restricted to match the current pots.

 - The importance of pot odds and implied odds increases in the process of making decisions.

-- As players frequently possess potent drawing hands that can improve in subsequent betting rounds, bluffing occurs less often.
+- Bluffing occurs less often as players frequently possess potent drawing hands that can improve in subsequent betting rounds.

 Post-Flop Play and Pot Control